Cuts You Up: Commercial

 "Cuts You Up" was the second single from the record.
 It became a modern rock hit in United States in 1990, spending seven weeks at the top of the Billboard Modern Rock Tracks chart.
 It also charted on Billboard Hot 100 and the Billboard Album Rock Tracks chart, peaking at number 55 and number 10 respectively.
 The single sold over 250,000 copies in three weeks in the US.
 Following its success, Deep reached number 44 on the Billboard 200 album chart.
 "Cuts You Up" also charted in Canada, peaking at number 41 on the RPM Top Singles chart, and in Australia, where it reached number 96 on the ARIA Singles Chart.

 Acclaim

 Ned Raggett of AllMusic described the song as "a love song with solid energy and an inspired vocal" and "a perfect calling card for the album as a whole."
 Allmusic staff editor Stephen Thomas Erlewine also labeled the song as "Bowie-esque."

 Annie Zaleski of Billboard.com described the song as "striking and mysterious" and "Lyrically, the song is poetic and elliptical, with vague references to something profoundly transformative that provokes soul-searching."

-The track was listed as number nine on Billboard's Greatest of All Time Alternative Songs chart.
+In 2018, the track was listed at number nine on Billboard's Greatest of All Time Alternative Songs chart; a 2023 update ranked it at number 13.

 The track was also featured as number 40 on PopMatters' "The 100 Greatest Alternative Singles of the ‘80s" list.